 Computing Assessment 2021 Onwards - Year 1

-Highlight any objectives green if taught, Rea if it was not taught or Yellow if it needs consolidating.
-For each unit write the name of each child in the

-• appropriate heading according to their 'best fit' achievement.
-Key SEN: highlighted Pupil Premium: • EAL: underline
+Highlight any objectives green if taught, Red if it was not taught or Yellow if it needs consolidating.
+For each unit write the name of each child in the appropriate heading according to their "best fit" achievement.
+Key SEN: highlighted Pupil Premium: EAL: underline

++ арргорпан e nedding according to th eir besi iii acilieveilierii .
+Key Sciv.
+Iligiliighteu F upii rieiiiuiii.
+EAL. uiiui IIIIIE

-Unit Computing Systems and Networks - Technology around us Creating Media - Digital Painting Programming A - Moving a Robot Data and Information - Grouping Data Creating Media - Digital Writing Programming B - An Introduction to Animations
+Unit Computing Systems and Networks - Technology ground us Creating Media - Digital Painting Programming A - Moving a Robot Data and Information - Grouping Data Creating Media - Digital Writing Programming B - An Introduction to Animations

-End Points To identify technology To describe what different to identify technology To identify a computer and its main parts To use a mouse in different to use the shape tool and the line tools To use a keyboard to type To use a keyboard to pype to use the kyboard to edit text to create rules for using technology responsibly technology To label objects To identify that objects can be counted to describe objects in different ways to count objects with the same properties to compare groups of abjects To answer questions about groups of objects To use a computer to write To add and remove text on a computer To identify that the look of text can be changed on a computer To make coreful choices when changing text To explain why lused the tools that I chose To computer with writing on paper To choose a command for a given purpose To show that a series of commands can be joined together To identify the effect of changing a value To explain that each spite has its own instructions To design the parts of a project To use my algorithm to create a program
+End Points To identify rechnology To identify a computer and its main parts To use a mouse in different ways To use a keylooard to type To use the keylooard to edit text To create rules for using technology responsibly To describe what different freehand tools do To use the shape tool and the line tools To make careful choices when painting a digital picture.
+To explain why I chose the taols I used To use a computer on my own to paint a picture to compare painting a picture on a computer and on paper.
+To explain what a given command will do To act out a given word To combine forwards and backwards commands to make a sequence To combine four direction commands to make sequences To plan a simple program To find more than one solution to a problem To label objects to dentify that objects can be counted to describe objects in different ways to count objects with the same properties to compare groups of objects to answer questions about groups of objects.
+To use a computer to write To add and remove text on a computer To identify that the look of text can be changed on a computer To make careful choices when changing text To explain why I used the tools that I chose To compare writing on a computer with writing on paper To choose a command for a given purpose To show that a series of commands can be joined together To identify the effect of changing a value To explain that each sprite has its own instructions To design the parts of a project To use my algorithm to create a program

-1 Online Sc arery 1 1

-End
+End Points

-Assessm ent -
+Assessm ent

-Ξ

-a B

-9
+THE STATE OF THE S

+EXP

+G

-Any officer
+Any other comments

 - End Points are highlighted green if taught, Red if it was not taught or Yellow if it needs consolidating.
 This is then revisited in the year and shared with the next class teacher to ensure any gaps are covered the following year. - During each unit, the class teacher will assess pupils as Emerging, Expected or Greater Depth for each unit on a 'best fit' judgements.
 These judgments are based on observations throughout the learning process and through end of unit assessment tasks. - At the end of the Year, 'Best fit' judgements are also used to assess children.
 This is then recorded on the 'Whole school Foundation subject trackers'. - SEN, Pupil Premium and EAL pupils are identified on the trackers to enable us to monitor progress more clearly.
-SEN pupils are highlighted pink, Pupil Premium are starred \ and EAL underlined. - End of year judgements will be shared with parents and carers in the end of year report.
+SEN pupils are highlighted pink, Pupil Premium are starred and EAL underlined. - End of year judgements will be shared with parents and carers in the end of year report.